ixa-ehu/ixa-pipe-pos/README.md

 INSTALLATION
 ============

-Installing the ixa-opennlp-pos requires the following steps:
+Installing the ixa-pipe-pos requires the following steps:

 If you already have installed in your machine JDK6 and MAVEN 3, please go to step 3 directly.
 Otherwise, follow these steps: